Reinforcement Learning in Different Phases of Quantum Control: Critical Scaling Analysis of the Control Phase Transitions

 \section{Critical Scaling Analysis of the Control Phase Transitions}

-In this section, we show convincing evidence for the existence of the phase transitions in the quantum state preparation problem discussed in the main text.
+In this section, we show convincing evidence for the existence of the phase transitions in the quantum state manipulation problem discussed in the main text.
 We already argued that there is a phase transition in the optimization problem as a function of the protocol time $T$.
 Mathematically the problem is formulated as

-i.e.~as finding the optimal driving protocol $h^\mathrm{optimal}_x(t)$, which transforms the initial state (the ground state of the Hamiltonian $H$ at $h_x=-2$) into the target state (the ground state of $H$ corresponding to $h_x=2$) maximizing the fidelity in ramp time $T$ under unitary Schr\"odinger evolution.
+i.e.~as finding the optimal driving protocol $h^\mathrm{optimal}_x(t)$, which transforms the initial state (the ground state of the Hamiltonian $H$ at $h_x=-2$) into the target state (the ground state of $H$ corresponding to $h_x=2$) maximizing the fidelity in protocol duration $T$ under unitary Schr\"odinger evolution.
 We assume that the ramp protocol is bounded, $h_x(t)\in[-4,4]$, for all times during the ramp.
 In this section, we restrict the analysis to bang-bang protocols only, for which $h_x(t)\in\{\pm 4\}$.
 The minimum protocol time step is denoted by $\delta t$.
 There are two different scaling limits in the problem.
-We define a continuum limit for the problem as $\delta t\to 0$ while keeping the total ramp time $T=const$.
+We define a continuum limit for the problem as $\delta t\to 0$ while keeping the total protocol duration $T=const$.
 Additionally, there is the conventional thermodynamic limit, where we send the system size $L\to\infty$.

-As we already alluded to in the main text, one can think of this optimization problem as a minimization in the infidelity landscape, determined by the mapping $h_x(t)\mapsto I_h(T)=1-F_h(T)$, where each protocol is assigned a point in fidelity space -- the probability of being in the target state after evolution for a fixed ramp time $T$.
+As we already alluded to in the main text, one can think of this optimization problem as a minimization in the infidelity landscape, determined by the mapping $h_x(t)\mapsto I_h(T)=1-F_h(T)$, where each protocol is assigned a point in fidelity space -- the probability of being in the target state after evolution for a fixed protocol duration $T$.
 Finding the global minimum of the landscape then corresponds to obtaining the optimal driving protocol for any fixed $T$.